 Chaplaincy, multifaith and pastoral care

-The University is fortunate in having local members of the clergy at Lismore, Gold Coast and Coffs Harbour campuses, who volunteer their time to assist members of the University community.
+The University encourages local members of the clergy at Lismore, Gold Coast and Coffs Harbour campuses to volunteer their time to assist members of the University community.
 Visiting Chaplains are authorised representatives of their religious organisation who provide spiritual support to students on campus as well as offering specific religious guidance.
 They adhere to principles of confidentiality and ethical practice.
-You are welcome to contact them, using the details of the Chaplains Directory, and to discuss what they are able to offer to you.
-Please also note, that if you require the services of a religious professional and are unable to find a suitable person from the list of available visiting chaplains, simply contact the Pastoral Care Coordinator (firstname.lastname@example.org; SMS 0407 203 390) and he will endeavour to source the appropriate person on your behalf.

-The Chapel is available to students and staff for their usage.
+The Chapel in Goodman Plaza is available to students and staff.
 There is a large room, with kitchenette, which may be booked for religious and spiritual activities, and for group discussions.
 A second room is provided for individual and small group reflection, prayer or meditation.
-The Reflection Room also has wash facilities included, which some students may find helpful as part of their religious observance.
-All chapel spaces are looked upon as multi-faith, which means that they are kept as ‘neutral’ spaces and may be used by persons of any faith or spiritual persuasion.
+The Reflection Room also has wash facilities.
+The chapel spaces are multi-faith, which means that they are ‘neutral’ spaces which may be used by persons of any faith or spiritual persuasion.

 In addition to the chapel facilities, Lismore campus boasts beautiful forest areas and lakes.
-Spending quiet time in one of these beautiful corners of the campus is another way to enjoy spiritual benefit and refreshment.
+Spending quiet time in one of these beautiful corners of the campus is another way to refresh your spirit.
 Please enquire if you would like guidance with this sort of activity.